 At Zalando, we want to empower people, from our own employees to our customers and partners, to express themselves.
 We aim to actively contribute to a world where everyone feels included and valued.
 That’s why we are dedicated to fostering an inclusive company culture that welcomes different perspectives to the discussion and connects people with various backgrounds.
-We are proud that citizens of over 130 different countries choose to work at Zalando.
+We are proud that citizens of around 140 different countries choose to work at Zalando.

 Our commitment to diversity and inclusion serves us in many ways.
 It helps us hire and retain more diverse talent that better reflects our broad customer base.
 It supports the generation of fresh ideas and reduces blindspots so that we can deliver excellent service and products to all of our customers across Europe.
 It further helps us engage our partners and our entire industry in a dialogue that allows us to learn from each other and drive positive change together.
 Here are just some of the ways in which we at Zalando are promoting diversity and inclusion, and putting it at the core of everything that we do.

 In 2019, we set ourselves new diversity targets for our leadership.
 We aim for a balanced representation of women and men on our top six management levels, including the Management Board and the Supervisory Board, by the end of 2023.
 This target is defined as a *40-60% corridor where Zalando strives for women and men to reach a representation between 40 and 60 percent on each level.
 The * acknowledges and actively includes non-binary genders.
 We will transparently report on our progress in our annual Diversity & Inclusion report.